Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have attended workshop and documented some citations format.
 We discussed about the questions that we are asked in client meeting and also done some research related to our project.

+Today, we had a workshop related to APACitation, and I have started documenting the functional requirements list (Iteration II).